In construction, delays and hazards cost millions—Assignar brings real-time visibility to empower faster communication to make safer decisions

 Initial usability testing was conducted internally with our Customer Success Managers.
 Followed by interviews with 6 customers to validate the prototype and gather insights.Key feedback and improvements included:

-Refined tooltip language for clarity, and confirmed that the new component’s placement and interaction model aligned with user expectations.
+Tooltip language refinement: for clarity, aligning the interaction model with user expectations.

 Outcomes